Article | Last updated: 2017-09-05 | Ministry of Culture

 The Broadcasting Act

-The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on advertising, sponsoring and product placement, retransmission via cable networks, the distribution duty and general provisions on NRK’s organisation.
-The administration of the Broadcasting Act has largely been delegated to the Norwegian Media Authority.
+The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on on-demand audiovisual media services, advertising, sponsoring and product placement, retransmission via cable networks, must carry rules and general provisions concerning the financing and organization of the NRK.
+The administration of the Broadcasting Act has mainly been delegated to the Norwegian Media Authority.

-The objective of public broadcasting is to provide the entire population with access to a broad range of content.
-Norway has one public broadcaster (NRK) and three commercial broadcasters (TV 2, Radio Norge and P4).
+The objective of public service broadcasting is to provide the entire population with access to a broad range of content.
+Norway has one public service broadcaster (NRK).

+The Ministry remains responsible for the ownership government of the Norwegian National Broadcaster (NRK).
+Under the Broadcasting Act, all broadcasters other than NRK are subject to licensing.
 The Broadcasting Act authorises NRK to engage in broadcast activities.
-NRK is financed by means of a license fee, and is mandated to offer public broadcasting via radio, TV and the internet.
-NRK’s social mandate is set out in the NRK placard, which is incorporated into NRK’s articles of association.
+NRK is financed by means of a license fee, and is obliged to offer public service broadcasting via radio, TV and the Internet.
+The NRK’s public service remit is set out in the NRK placard, which is incorporated into NRK’s articles of association.

 Radio digitisation in Norway